An onomatopoeia is a word whose sound reflects its meaning.

 The word onomatopoeia is a Latin word with Greek roots.
 It’s formed from the Greek words “onoma”, which means “name”, and “poiein”, which means “to make”.

-Merriam-Webster the word was first used in the English language in the mid-1500s, though people had been creating words from sounds around them much earlier.
-What Are Some Examples of Onomatopoeia?
+According to Merriam-Webster the word was first used in the English language in the mid-1500s, though people had been creating words from sounds around them much earlier.

 Though it might have taken you a few tries to get comfortable with the spelling and pronunciation of the term, it’s likely that some of your earliest words were examples of onomatopoeia.